sunyumail93/easyRNAseqDE/README.md

 # easyRNAseqDE
 An R package for RNAseq differential expression analysis and visualization, in an easy and reproducible way.

+This package is for the downstream analysis after running [PipeRNAseq](https://github.com/sunyumail93/PipeRNAseq).
+Please download PipeRNAseq output files to the local computer and perform these analysis.

 ## Software prerequisites

 This R package is designed to analyze RNAseq raw counts (produced by featureCounts from Subread) or TPM values from Salmon software.